olympic-gym/olympic-gym.github.io/_posts/2020-09-23-AdvicesofNakerahPodcasts.md

 1. Do not stick with one mentor, learn from every one
 2. Getting a job is 50% technical, 50% soft skills
 3. Build your network, and ask for help, do not be afraid
-4. To secure somethingyou have to understand different aspects of it very well
+4. To secure something you have to understand different aspects of it very well
 5. The competition is intense so you should work to build your skills during university and before that if possible

 * [Nakerah Podcast 04](https://nakerah.net/podcast/04-hassan-mourad-security-technical-leader-cisco/)

-1. everyone need multiple mentors who has more experience in different Aspects of life (Social life, Career,..etc.)
+1. everyone needs multiple mentors who have more experience in different aspects of life (Social life, Career,..etc.)
-2. Work-life balance is must to be productive not overwhelmed
+2. Work-life balance is a must to be productive not overwhelmed
-3. In Cybersecurity most of times there is conflict between Business and Security, your responsibility to do the best for both
+3. In Cybersecurity most of the times there is a conflict between Business and Security, your responsibility to do the best for both
-4. Managing your time and put S.M.A.R.T goals is must
+4. Managing your time and put S.M.A.R.T goals is a must
 5. Be flexible and open in the beginning to explore different security tracks.
-6. try to put some challenging from time to time to push you to word hard
+6. try to put some challenges from time to time to push you to work hard
 7. Hardest certificates are easy for who practice very well
 8. CISSP should not be perceived as an achievement.
 9. Certification is a more of credentials rather than an assured knowledge validation.
 10. Multinational companies look for what extra stuff you can do? extra circular activities, something that differentiates you from others.
-11. Telecom security Resources: 3GPP,GSMA,ITU

 ## Technical

 * #### Reverse engineering and malware analysis

-   * Learn Cyber kill chain and their goals
+   * Learn Cyber kill chain and malware goals
       1. https://attack.mitre.org/
       2. practical malware analysis book
       3. read malware samples: https://aptnotes.readthedocs.io/en/latest/